FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

 ## Uploading your world:

 ### Getting the world Files:
-your world might come into 2 types of files, .zip (and other archives) and .mcworld or you can upload a singleplayer world.
+Your world might come with 2 types of files, the first one would be `.zip` (and other archives, such as `.gz`) and `.mcworld`.
+You may also upload a single player world.
 Follow the instructions below on how to get the required server files.

 {: .warning }